 Nestled at the foothill of Lookout Mountain, Chickamauga & Chattanooga National Military Park is the oldest and largest of America’s Civil War parks.

 The latter commemorates fallen soldiers who fought in 1863 for control of Chattanooga and features Lookout Mountain, the battlefields of Orchard Knob, Signal Point, and sections of Missionary Ridge.

 Civil War buffs will certainly appreciate exploring Moccasin Bend National Archeological District, the Brotherton House, symbolizing the site where the Union line was breached, as well as Cravens House, serving as a Confederate field hospital, and Snodgrass House, serving as a Union field hospital.

 Over 50 miles of hiking trails in Chickamauga Battlefield and 30 miles of trails in Lookout Mountain Battlefield will immerse you in history by taking you to the heart of the battlefield through historic roads that were present at the time of the battle.

 You’ll have a chance to witness more than 600 significant monuments and markers along the way!

-Make sure to check out the Visitor Center to find maps of hiking and biking routes, useful information on how to experience Civil War history throughout the park, see extensive exhibits, an orientation film, and admire the Fuller Gun Collection.
+Make sure to check out the Visitor Center to find maps of hiking and biking routes, useful information on how to experience Civil War history throughout the park, extensive exhibits, an orientation film, and to admire the Fuller Gun Collection.